torisrobloxmarket-lang/Siounsniojsipjns/README.md

     end)
 end)

--- 6. Anti-Snare (Fallen unsichtbar/harmlos machen)
+-- 6. Disable Snares Button
 createButton("Disable All Snares", function()
     pcall(function()
         for _, room in pairs(Workspace.CurrentRooms:GetChildren()) do